robinkraft/web-mapping/lecture1/Lecture1.md

 ## Assignment
 For a topic that interests you, find relevant data and make a map in Carto that tells a particular story for a particular audience.
 You should style your map as appropriate.
 For example you could use the heatmap style (points), or multi-colored choropleth (polygons), or create an animation.
 Then write SQL queries to describe key columns in the data set - get the minimum, maximum, and average.

-Answer the following questions:
+Publish your map, and use Canvas to submit the URL along with answers to the following questions:
 * What is in this data set, and why did you choose it?
 * Who is your audience?
 * What story are you trying to tell?
 Or what do you want your user to be able to learn from your map?
 * Who is one person in that audience that you could ask for feedback.
+Why did you choose them?
 If you can, get their feedback on the map and include it here.
 * For one column of your choosing, what are the minimum, maximum, and average values for that column?
 Include your SQL queries in your response [This page may be helpful](https://www.postgresql.org/docs/8.0/static/functions-aggregate.html).

 ## Readings